 Oh yes, cauliflower!
 I almost forgot the secret ingredient I subbed for potatoes.
 As much as I love corn, it is starchy enough, so I didn’t want to add potatoes, yet the soup still had to be silky and comforting.
 Cauliflower is an ideal substitute to add vegetable texture and fiber without altering the pure corn flavor.
 The assortment of chilies was to entice my sweetheart, he’s a bigger fan of chilies than corn (sometimes I think his blood runs green).

 The chilies are optional, so if you’re a corn chowder purist, the recipe works just as well without them.
 Like the heat?
-Sub one or two chipotle chilies in adobo for the roasted peppers, but be careful not to overpower the corn—afterall, it’s the reason we’re taking the time to boil corn cobs here.
-Corn & Green Chile Chowder is layered with summer flavor throughout with sweet spice and creamy comfort all the way to the bottom of the bowl.
+Sub one or two chipotle chilies in adobo for the roasted peppers, but be careful not to overpower the corn—after all, it’s the reason we’re taking the time to boil corn cobs here.

 Corn & Green Chile Chowder

 - 6 ears corn on the cob or 3 cups corn kernels -- fresh or leftover (, kernels removed and cobs reserved)

 - 2 cups corn stock -- made from the cobs

 - 6 slices bacon -- cooked until crisp and crumbled (, divided, reserve 1-2 pieces for garnish)

 - 1 whole pablano pepper -- ((generally mild) roasted, peeled, chopped)